 The Indians is also another great snorkeling spot just off Pelican Island, which is not far from The Caves.

 Sailing the British Virgin Islands on a crewed yacht is the best way to experience “Nature’s Little Secret” as it is fondly called.
-Your crew will plan an itinerary to suit your preferences.
+Your crew will plan an itinerary to suit your preferences to experience Must-See BVI Places.